opensearch-project/documentation-website/_integrations/index.md

 ### Installing an integration

 If no integration is installed, then you are prompted to install one through the **Integrations** interface.
 The **Available** dialog window lists supported integrations from the default catalog.
+This window is shown in the following image.

 ![]({{site.url}}{{site.baseurl}}/images/integrations/empty-installed-integrations.png)